ObolNetwork/obol-docs/docs/int/quickstart/group/quickstart-group-operator.md

 ## Step 6 - Optional.
 Add the Monitoring Credentials

 :::info
 This step is **optional** but will help the Obol Team monitor the health of your cluster.
-It can only be perfomed if the Obol Team has contacted you directly.
+It can only be perfomed if the Obol Team has given you a credential to use.
 :::

 1. You may have been provided with **Monitoring Credentials** used to push distributed validator metrics to our central prometheus service to monitor, analyze and improve your cluster's performance.
 The provided credentials needs to be added in `prometheus/prometheus.yml` replacing `$PROM_REMOTE_WRITE_TOKEN` and will look like: